sparkfun/SparkFun_GNSSDO/docs/hardware_assembly.md

 <div markdown>

 In order to receive [GNSS](https://en.wikipedia.org/wiki/Satellite_navigation "Global Navigation Satellite System") signals, users will need a compatible antenna.
-With the parts included in this kit, connect the L1/L2/L5 (tri-band) GNSS antenna to the GPSDO using the TNC-to-SMA cable.
+With the parts included in this kit, connect the L1/L2/L5 (tri-band) GNSS antenna to the GNSSDO using the TNC-to-SMA cable.

 <figure markdown>
 [![GNSS antenna connected to the cable](./assets/img/hookup_guide/assembly-gnss-tnc.jpg){ width="400" }](./assets/img/hookup_guide/assembly-gnss-tnc.jpg "Click to enlarge")